 CGT Rollover Relief

-Business Asset Rollover Relief, usually referred to as ‘rollover relief’, is a valuable relief that allows for deferral of Capital Gains Tax (CGT) on gains made when taxpayers sell or dispose of certain assets and use all or part of the proceeds to buy new business assets.
+Business Asset Rollover Relief also known as CGT Rollover Relief allows for deferral of Capital Gains Tax (CGT) on gains made when taxpayers sell or dispose of certain assets and use all or part of the proceeds to buy new business assets.
 The relief means that the tax on the gain of the old asset is postponed.
 The amount of the gain is effectively rolled over into the cost of the new asset and any CGT liability is deferred until the new asset is sold.

-Where only part of the proceeds from the sale of the old asset is used to buy a new asset a partial rollover claim can be made.
-It is also possible to claim for provisional rollover relief where the taxpayer expects to buy new assets at a future date.
-Interestingly, rollover relief can be claimed if taxpayers use the proceeds from the sale of the old asset to improve assets they already own.
+Where only part of the proceeds from the sale of the old asset are used to buy a new asset a partial rollover claim can be made.
+It is also possible to claim for provisional rollover relief where the taxpayer expects to buy new assets but has not done so when the returns are made to HMRC.
+Interestingly, rollover relief can also be claimed if taxpayers use the proceeds from the sale of the old asset to improve assets they already own.
 The total amount of rollover relief is dependent on the total amount reinvested to purchase new assets.

 Latest INSIGHTS